cloudfoundry-attic/lattice-release/README.md

     go get -u github.com/pivotal-cf-experimental/lattice-cli/ltc

-This installs or updates the lattice-cli binary to $GOPATH/bin.
-Rename the binary to ltc to match examples.
+This installs or updates the `ltc` binary to $GOPATH/bin.

 ##Commands: